GlennBell/SED/README.md

-# 2018 Scout Engineering Day - Programming a Sensor Net
+# Scout Engineering Day: Programming a Sensor Net

 All code for the *2018 Scout Engineering Day - Programming a Sensor Net* class is available online on [GitHub](https://github.com/GlennBell/SED).